jiajiagao1231/electrooptical-materials/README.md

 4. **Type of Calculation**
-    - Tick the "structure optimization" and "Frequency calculation" options under the "Type of calculation" section (refer to Figure 8).
+    - Tick the "structure optimization" and "Frequency calculation" options under the "Type of calculation" section (refer to Figure 3).
 <figure align="centering">
     <img src="images/turbo5.png" alt="Alt Text">
-    <figcaption>Figure 8:  Selection interface for the type of calculation in DFT-Turbomole.
-Ensure that both "structure optimization" and "Frequency calculation" options are ticked to enable geometry optimization and frequency calculation.
+    <figcaption>Figure 3:  Selection interface for the type of calculation in DFT-Turbomole.
+Ensure that both the "Structure Optimization" and "Frequency calculation" options are selected to enable geometry optimization and frequency calculation.
 </figcaption>
 </figure>

-This setup will enable the Wano to grab the initial structures from the `UnpackMol` Wano and perform geometry optimization and frequency calculation.
+This setup will enable the Wano to extract the initial structures from the `structure file` and perform geometry optimization and frequency calculations.
+It will generate a new optimized XYZ file for the next step.

 #  DTF-Turbomole_1 WANO